 Dog bites are serious injuries that may require plastic surgery.
 They can cause infected wounds, nerve and muscle damage, and fractured bones.
 If you or your child has been bitten by a dog, your best course of action is to speak with an experienced Gwinnett County dog bite attorney as soon as possible.
-Call Bross, McAllister & Williams, LLC in Atlanta or Suwanee for sound legal counsel and guidance.
+Call Bross, McAllister & Williams, LLC in Suwanee, GA for sound legal counsel and guidance in personal injury cases.

 Vicious dogs can cause serious injuries to people, spreading germs that can make their victims ill.
 Studies by the CDC estimate that up to 18% of dog bites become infected with bacteria.
 They can also transmit several different diseases, including:

 The one-bite rule is a theory of liability in use in Georgia pertaining to dog bites.
-A dog owner is only liable for injuries caused by a dog if the injured person can prove that the owner knew or should have known that the dog had a propensity to bite.
-Essentially, to recover compensation in a dog bite case, you must show that the dog has bitten someone else previously.
+Georgia law states that a dog owner is only liable for injuries caused by a dog if the injured person can prove that the owner knew or should have known that the dog had a propensity to bite.
+Essentially, to recover compensation in a dog bite claim, you must show that the dog has bitten someone else previously.
 A Gwinnett County dog bite lawyer can help you prove liability and recover compensation for your injuries.

 If you or your child has suffered serious dog bite injuries, you may have recourse through a civil action, depending mainly on whether the dog has bitten before.
 Contact a Gwinnett County dog bite attorney at Bross, McAllister & Williams, LLC today for a consultation to find out about your options under Georgia law.
 We can help dog bite victims recover compensation to cover for medical expenses, we will handle negotiations with the insurance company so you can concentrate on recovering.
 Call us today to schedule a free case evaluation, we serve clients in Peachtree Corners, Lawrenceville, Norcoss and throughout Gwinnett County.